What is in your bucket list? Mine is to have breakfast, lunch and dinner in 3 countries.

 During this period, I visited Amsterdam every single month.
 Be it to visit friends, party, flights or exploring, Amsterdam was always on my list.
 No doubt, I love the city of Amsterdam.
 The strong waft of marijuana once you leave the train, plane or bus, it reminds me that I am indeed, in the Netherlands.

 I arrived in Amsterdam’s Sloterdijk station.
 This is a great place, if you are looking for a place to stay and the city centre is too expensive.
-I remember spending 2 nights in Amsterdam Sloterdijk during King’s Day and we were out hunting for food.
+I remember spending 2 nights in Amsterdam Sloterdijk during King’s Day.

 Dinner in Lille, France

-I could have had dinner in Paris and skipped Lille totally, but that was probably too cliché.
-I could not do it.
-I went to Lille to meet Alex instead, to party and left for Paris the next day.
-That’s a funny story that will be shared below.
+I could have had dinner in Paris and skipped Lille, but that was probably too cliché.
+Instead, I went to Lille to meet Alex instead, to party and leave for Paris the next day.

 So I arrived in Lille, France at night.
 I met with Alex and we went for dinner at night.
 We met his other professor friends and went to Ô! concert restaurant for dinner in the city centre of Lille.
 It was a quiet night, so we thought we could have dinner, grab a beer along Rue de Solferino (the party street), chat and rest.
 They had to teach the next day, and I had a train to catch for Paris the next.